cloud-agnost/agnost-website/server/storage/buckets.md

 ### Delete files

 You can delete file(s) from the bucket by calling the `deleteFiles` method.
-It deletes single or multiple files identified either by their paths.
+It deletes single or multiple files identified by their paths.

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" } ]}>